openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 work.

 ##### Node Name Pattern Front Phase Transformations <a name="node-name-pattern-front-phase-transformations"></a>
-Let's review a real life example before going into details how this type of transformations work.
+Let's review a real life example before going into details how this type of transformation works.

 TensorFlow\* uses a mechanism of scope to group related operation nodes.
 It is a good practice to put nodes performing particular task into the same scope.
 This approach divides a graph into logical blocks that are easier to review in the TensorBoard\*.
-The scope, in fact, just defines a common name prefix for the node belonging to it.
+The scope, in fact, just defines a common name prefix for the nodes belonging to it.

 For example, Inception topologies contain several types of so-called "Inception blocks".
 Some of them are equal to each other, but located in different places of the network.
 For example, Inception V4 from the [TensorFlow-Slim image classification model library](https://github.com/tensorflow/models/tree/master/research/slim) has inception blocks `Mixed_5b`, `Mixed_5c` and `Mixed_5d` with exactly the same nodes with the same set of attributes.

-Consider situation when someone implemented these Inception blocks extremely efficiently using a single Inference Engine operation called `InceptionBlock` and would like to replace these blocks with instances of this operation.
+Consider a situation when someone implemented these Inception blocks extremely efficiently using a single Inference Engine operation called `InceptionBlock` and need to replace these blocks in the model with instances of this operation.
 Model Optimizer provides mechanism to trigger the transformation for a sub-graph of operations defined by the node name regular expressions (scope).
 In this particular case, some of the patterns are: `.*InceptionV4/Mixed_5b`, `.*InceptionV4/Mixed_5c` and `.*InceptionV4/Mixed_5d`.
 Each pattern starts with `.*`, because a prefix `InceptionV4` is added to all nodes names during a model freeze.